 What the interviewer is thinking:

 Instead of answering the question, the candidate is focused on putting down the very company they’re applying for.
 They are pretentious in that they already see themselves getting the job, and brash enough to suggest future changes.
-Such answers will raise concern with the interviewers and get you disqualified instantly.
+Such answers will raise concerns with the interviewers and get you disqualified instantly.

 2. You don’t give credit to others